MediciHouse07/Learning_Records/CSR_FinanceForManagers.md

 # week2.video.9

+2024/08/26

+- daily purchase for simplicity we can use daily cost
+- inventory is also daily cost
+- thus receivables, inventory and payables can all be denoted as its previous number * g, as a short cut

+# week2.video.9

 0200<->0700 end

 - assume 25% growth because not much competitors, because of benchmarks, because of good industrial environment